Giant deer bone of Einhornhöhle: Evaluation

 The decorated piece of bone is around 10,000 years older than previous finds of Upper Palaeolithic art, and previous finds have been attributable to modern humans, who only arrived in Central Europe about 40,000 years ago.

 According to Thomas Terberger from the Lower Saxony State Office for the Preservation of Monuments and the Seminar for Prehistory and Early History at the University of Göttingen, the find shows that the Neanderthals took the trouble to produce symbolic marks before the arrival of modern humans in Europe, which suggests considerable cognitive abilities.
-The processed piece of bone speaks for the creative power of the Neanderthal and that he communicated at least through symbols.
+The processed piece of bone speaks for the creative power of Neanderthals and suggests that they communicated at least through symbols.
 It is an indication that the Neanderthals had an aesthetic sensibility.
 Terberger considers the bone from the cave to be outstanding evidence from the time of the Neanderthals in Lower Saxony and one of the most important finds from the time of the Neanderthals in Central Europe.
 The paleontologist Silvia Bello from London's Natural History Museum sees the find as one of the most complex artistic expressions of Neanderthals.